JayanthDasamantharao/Car-Price-Analysis-Regression-Analysis/README.md

-# Car Price Analysis Regression Analysis
+# Car Price Analysis Regression Techniques

 In recent years, the sale of pre-owned vehicles has emerged as a profitable industry in various global markets.
 Well-maintained used cars are gaining popularity, often rivaling new ones.
 The growing appeal of used cars is unsurprising given their affordability and flexibility for both buyers and sellers.